Semantic desktop: File structure

+Both of these queries need to parse the file structure, the first one to find a section in a LaTeX document, the second one to find figures and their labels in documents of any format, both of which current OSs don't know how to do.

+Inside-outside file boundary

+A user might want te relate in a single query information that is maintained by the file system, such as placement in a folder, and information that is inside a file.
+With current technology, this query cannot be issued in one single request.

+In query example 1 above, the project information is only materialized in the folder hierarchy; the rest of the filters relate to the inside of the file, and some of it needs to parse the file structure (see above).
+This leads to performing a first query in the file system and further search inside a file.

+Data-application coupling

-Secondly there is the problem of relating different files with each other.
+There is also the problem of relating different files with each other.
 For example, on operating systems such as Unix, e-mails are stored separately from files.
 Neither has anything to do with tasks, notes or planned activities that may be stored in a calendar program.
 Contacts might be stored in another program.
 However, all these forms of information might simultaneously be relevant and necessary for a particular task.

+Data locality and sharing

 Related to this, a user will often access a lot of data from the Internet which are segregated from the data stored locally on the computer and accessed through a browser or other program.
+Researchers in the iMemex project provide the example of searching both in the local folder hierarchy and also in email attachments, which are located on an IMAP server (see above, query example 2).
+In addition, the folder hierarchies are often different on both systems.

 As well as accessing data, a user has to share data, often through e-mail or separate file transfer programs.

+Definition

 The semantic desktop is an attempt to solve some or all of these problem by extending the operating system's capabilities to handle all data using Semantic Web technologies.
 Based on this data integration, improved user interfaces (or plugins to existing applications) can give the user an integrated view on stored knowledge.